dallas-hall/kode-kloud-engineer/devops/docker/docker-network.md

-# Docker Bridge Network Setup
+# Docker macvlan Network Setup

 ## Task

 > The Nautilus DevOps team needs to set up several docker environments for different applications.
 One of the team members has been assigned a ticket where he has been asked to create some docker networks to be used later.
-Complete the task based on the following ticket description:<br><br>a.
-Create a docker network named as `news` on App Server 3 in Stratos DC.<br>b.
-Configure it to use `bridge` drivers.<br>c.
-Set it to use subnet `172.168.0.0/24` and iprange `172.168.0.3/24`.
+Complete the task based on the following ticket description:
+> * Create a docker network named as `official` on App Server 3 in Stratos DC.
+> * Configure it to use `macvlan` drivers.
+> * Set it to use subnet `10.10.1.0/24` and iprange `10.10.1.3/24`.

 ## Preliminary Steps